andystopia/cran-work/README.md

 - `crates/mini-r`: a miniature R language which hopefully will someday be good enough to create a sandboxed execution environment to execute the R code present in DESCRIPTION files.
-- `crates/description-file-crater`: *was* a way to download all the description files of the most recent packages on the CRAN, but first trying to grab them from the https://github.com/cran mirror, in order to integration test the DESCRIPTION file parser, but an editor I was using deleted the main.rs file.
+- `crates/description-file-crater`: attempts to parse every DESCRIPTION file of the most recent version of every package on the CRAN.
+Caches downloads and uses github when available to diminish load on the CRAN server.

 # Problems to Solve.